bmullan/ciab-remote-desktop/README.md

 **Complete [CIAB Documentation is contained in the CIAB Repository's README.PDF file](https://github.com/bmullan/ciab-remote-desktop/blob/master/CIAB%20-%20README.pdf).**

-## What is CIAB Remote Desktop System?
+## What is the CIAB Remote Desktop System?

 CIAB Remote Desktop (CIAB – Cloud-In-A-Box) was originally envisioned around 2008 after I had the opportunity from my then employer Cisco Systems to spend nearly 18 months on a Fellowship with a non-profit here in North Carolina that provides the networking connectivity (NCREN) to all of the schools in North Carolina.